Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 2-door cabriolet body style within the same 'Sports car' segment, the only major difference here really is their wheel drive configuration (rear for the Porsche and front in the case of the Alfa Romeo).
 The first one has a Porsche-engineered powertrain under the hood, a 6-cylinder, 24-valves 260hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 240hp engine designed by Alfa Romeo.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, when it comes to weight, a factor that most people underestimate, the Italian car offers a marginal difference of 9% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the Italian car offers a marginal difference of 9% more metal.

 Performance & Fuel economyPorsche is a bit more agile, reaching 100km/h in 0.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 264 kilometers per hour, 22km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 11.4 liters of fuel per 100 kilometers (25 mpg), in combined cycle.
 We can't ignore that 16% difference compared to the Italian car.